rednblackgames/HyperLap2D-Wiki/_docs/editor/4-dynamic-lights.md

 #### Spine Animations

-Normal mapping for Spine animations are supported too.
+Normal mapping for Spine animations is supported too.
 First of all, an **empty** skin with the name `normalMap` must be created in the skeleton using Spine 2D Editor.
 Once imported, each attachment needs to have its respective normal map texture following the previous naming convention.

 > To prevent name overlaps, HyperLap2D when import a Spine animation unpack the Spine atlas into multiple files, the name of those PNGs are structured as follow: `<animationName><attachmentName>.png`.
 So, normal maps textures needs to be imported following the schema: `<animationName><attachmentName>.normal.png`.